wernjie/Reviz/README.md

 # Reviz
 Python script to enable the use of text files as revision quizzes.
+Works on Windows, macOS and Linux.

 ## What is this script for?
 This script takes an input file (plain text file; no fancy formats) with questions specified in a simple format and tests the user with the questions.
 It supports auto-grading and self-grading.